From surveying to monitoring in 3 easy steps

 Let’s summarise the steps we took so far.

-1. First, we had manual monitoring, where the normal surveying workflow with some help of Excel is needed to complete the task.
+- We started with manual monitoring, where the normal surveying workflow with some help from Excel is needed to complete campaign monitoring tasks.Â

-2. The second step introduced the optimisation of the surveying process for campaign monitoring by using the TPS monitoring app.
+- The second step introduced optimisations to the data acquisition process for campaign monitoring by using the TPS monitoring app.Â

-3. With the third step, we further optimised the workflow by automating the processing, visualisation and reporting tasks, and eliminating the need for the office work with GeoMoS Now!
-Survey Edition.
+- With the third step, we further optimised the workflow by automating the processing, visualisation, and reporting tasks, and eliminated the need for office work with GeoMoS Now!
+Survey Edition.Â

 What happens if the measurements need to be taken continuously?

-In that case, campaign monitoring won’t be able to meet requirements and automatic monitoring system will need to be installed, but this is a topic big enough for a new blog post.
+In that case, campaign monitoring won’t be able to meet requirements and you will need to install an automated monitoring system, but this is a topic big enough for a new blog post.Â

-Is it worth investing in campaign monitoring if it doesn’t fit all purposes?
+Is it worth investing in semi–automated campaign monitoring solution if it doesn’t fit all purposes?Â

-Absolutely yes, because most of the monitoring projects can be carried out with campaign monitoring, whereas using automatic monitoring for them would be an “overkill” and a poor investment.
+Absolutely yes, because most monitoring projects can be carried out with semi-automated monitoring, whereas using automated monitoring would be an “overkill” on many projects and a poor investment.Â

 What is the future of campaign monitoring?

-A wise man once said, “Things always need monitoring”.
+A wise man once said, “Things always need monitoring.”
 Cities are growing, construction has never been faster, and the safety of people and equipment has never been more important.
-Campaign monitoring may be a step out of the comfort zone for the surveyors, but it is not a difficult step, nor a step into the unknown.
-Adding monitoring to your company’s service offering has a huge potential of making it even more interesting, successful and profitable.
+Campaign monitoring may be a step out of the comfort zone for surveyors, but it is not a difficult step, nor a step into the unknown. Â

 Being a surveyor is the best job in the world.
-Having the opportunity to use high-quality instruments and software opens new doors for surveying companies and makes surveying superheroes invincible.
+Having the opportunity to use high-quality instruments and software opens new doors for surveying companies and makes surveying superheroes invincible.Â

 Please contact us to get started with monitoring.